Key figures

 Unless otherwise specified, all tables and figures use data for the whole of Australia.

-Pedestrians and Road Safety(Opens in a new tab/window) published by the Bureau of Infrastructure and Transport Research Economics (BITRE) in May 2015 provided an overview of pedestrian safety in Australia, and explored possible factors impacting the safety of pedestrians in a road crash.
+Pedestrians and Road Safety(Opens in a new tab/window) published by the Bureau of Infrastructure and Transport Research Economics (BITRE) in May 2015 provided an overview of pedestrian safety in Australia and explored possible factors impacting the safety of pedestrians in a road crash.
 This webpage updates some of the content from this release and can be utilised alongside the original information sheet.

 Hospitalised Injuries from Road Crashes(Opens in a new tab/window) data was sourced from the National Hospital Morbidity Database maintained by the Australian Institute of Health and Welfare (AIHW).